gran4/AI-InvestiBot/README.md

 ## Introduction

-This repository is currently in the development stage and focuses on creating stock bots.
-While the stock bots are not yet complete, a bot for loops has been added.
-The project aims to provide unique features that are not commonly found in other stock bots.
+This repository is currently under active development.The project aims to provide unique features that are not commonly found in other stock bots.

 ## Contact Us
 Discord: https://discord.gg/uHqBrqrr